Unilever-Digital/.github/profile/README.md

 ## About Us 🌈

 Unilever-Digital is a division of Unilever focused on digital transformation and innovation.
-We work on a variety of projects that span across different domains such as data analytics, machine learning, blockchain, and digital marketing.
+We work on a variety of projects that span across different domains such as data analytics, machine learning, software engineering, and digital manufaturing.

 ## Our Projects 🧙
 Here are some of the key projects we're working on: